CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4B - Geocentrism.md

 The true way to calculate when a planet goes into retrograde and for how long it stays in retrograde would be to calculate $d\lambda/dt$ and see when it is less than $0$.
 This is not practical for our purposes because $\lambda$ is not a simple function at all due to the ellipticity of orbits.
 Thus one would have to use bisection or similar methods to numerically approximate (to arbitrary precision) when exactly a planet goes into retrograde.

-In this section, we will assume for a moment that the orbits of the planets are perfect circles and try to calculate for how long a planet would stay in retrograde.
+In this section, we will assume for a moment that the orbits of the planets are perfect circles and try to calculate for how long a planet would stay in retrograde (i.e. calculate the average time a planet stays in regrograde).

 Apparent retrograde motion happens when $w_\text{obs}$, the observed angular speed of the outer planet from the view of the Earth, is negative.
 Because $w_\text{obs}$ is continuous, we only need to find the times when it is $0$ as a continuous function must pass through $0$ to go from positive to negative and back.
 Consider this diagram: